M-J-P/aws-cloudops-storage/content/further_reading/cli.md

 See if you can perform these tasks with the CLI:

 1. Launch an EC2 instance
-2. Configure the security group
-3. Create an EBS volume
+2. Create an EBS volume
-4. Attach the volume to an EC2 instance
+3. Attach the volume to an EC2 instance
-5. Delete the EBS volume
+4. Delete the EBS volume
-6. Terminate the EC2 instance
+5. Terminate the EC2 instance